binarykitchen/videomail-client/README.md

 Record videos in contact forms!

 Finally you can encode any webcam recordings from modern browsers and mobiles into MP4 + WebM within seconds.
 This without the need for Flash, Java nor any other plugins / addons.
 Just JavaScript written in ES6.

-- <a href="#prototype">Prototype (examples)</a>
+- <a href="#storybook">Storybook (examples)</a>
 - <a href="#demo">Demo / Fully working version</a>
 - <a href="#options">Options</a>
 - <a href="#api">API</a>